-Feeling isolated in leadership?
-Need a safe space to talk with peers?
+Feeling isolated as a pastor in leadership?
+Need a safe space to talk with clergy peers?
 Seeking a way to hold yourself accountable to your own and a congregation’s objectives?
-Consider joining a clergy group.
+Consider joining a clergy group for support and care.

-You can even visit a group in person or virtually get a sense of the group, with no obligation to continue.
+You can even visit a group in person or virtually to get a sense of the group with no obligation to continue.

-Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support.
+Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support for pastors and clergy.
 They are facilitated by leaders who have served within congregations and who also have training in organizational systems and dynamics.
+Samaritan can also provide facilitation of an assembled group of 3 to 6 participants, should you have a group gathered and are looking for facilitation.

-While groups typically meet for 1 1/2 hours twice a month with a session fee of $25, each group does set its own schedule.
+Clergy groups typically meet for an hour or an hour and a half once or twice a month with a session fee of $55, and each group sets its own schedule.
 Clergy groups may meet on Zoom, at the Samaritan Counseling Center or at another location chosen by the group.

 The types of clergy groups tend to fall into two categories:

-- Soul care, which provides support, encouragement, challenges, mirroring and ministry to participants.
+- Soul care, which provides support, encouragement, challenges, mirroring, and ministry and care for pastors and clergy.

 - Focused groups, which hone in on a particular goal or areas, such as improving leadership skills or women in ministry.

-Current groups being offered in 2021 include a multiple staff group, women clergy groups, a deacon group, and a group for clergy spouses and partners.
+Current open-ended groups being offered in 2022 include a multiple staff group, women clergy groups and a deacon group.
+We also offer specialized groups that meet for a limited number of sessions, as detailed below.

-For more information about clergy groups or to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at email@example.com.
+If you are interested in joining a clergy group or would like to suggest a focused clergy group, contact our Clergy & Congregation Care team at email@example.com.

 “Joining my SCC Clergy Group was one of the best decisions I made more than ten years ago.
 The gift of conversation with colleagues in similar sized congregations, who represent a diversity of denominational traditions, offers the blessing of wisdom coupled with support, in a confidential setting.
 Commit to a couple of months, and you’ll see for yourself.”